Where We Be

 The quiet little town of Humahuaca as seen from a hillside overlook

-From Purmamarca we drove north through the
+From Purmamarca we were driven north through

-vibrant mountains of the Quebrada (Canyon) of
+the vibrant mountains of the Quebrada (Canyon) of

 Humahuaca.
 All the hills and mountains around this